iam-333/docs/docs/learn/invest.md

 ## 2. Create a Qubic Wallet

-Regardless of how you choose to invest, you'll need a Qubic wallet to store your QUs:
+Regardless of how you choose to invest, you'll need a Qubic wallet to store your $QUBIC:

 1. Create a seed: This is a 55-character lowercase string that acts as your password.
 For example: `lcehvbvddggkjfnokduyjuiyvkklrvrmsaozwbvjlzvgvfipqpnkkuf`

    :::caution
    Never share your seed with anyone.
-If you lose it, you lose your Qubic Units (QUs).
+If you lose it, you lose your $QUBIC.
    :::

 2. Get your Qubic ID: This is a 60-character string derived from your seed.
 You can obtain it by adding your seed to the [qubic.li wallet](https://wallet.qubic.li/).

-3. Use the [qubic.li wallet](https://wallet.qubic.li/) to manage your QUs: Create a vault and add your seed to interact with Qubic.
+3. Use the [qubic.li wallet](https://wallet.qubic.li/) to manage your $QUBIC: Create a vault and add your seed to interact with Qubic.

    :::note
    This is an online wallet, so there are inherent risks.
 Always ensure you trust the platform you're using and understand the risks involved.